polimi-iclabs/qda-toolkit/README.md

 3. **StepwiseRegression**: This class provides methods for performing stepwise regression, a method of fitting regression models in which the choice of predictive variables is carried out by an automatic procedure.
 The class provides methods for fitting the model (`fit`), forward selection (`forward_selection`), backward elimination (`backward_elimination`), and summarizing the model (`SWsummary`).

+4. **Models**: This class provides the methods to fit an `ARIMA` with any combination of `(p,d,q)` parameters (i.e., AR(p), I(d), MA(q)).

-4. **Summary**: This class provides a method for summarizing the results of a linear regression (`regression`) or ARIMA (`ARIMA`) model in a user-friendly way that mimics the output of other popular software for statistical analysis.
+5. **Summary**: This class provides a method for summarizing the results of a linear regression (`regression`) or ARIMA (`ARIMA`) model in a user-friendly way that mimics the output of other popular software for statistical analysis.
 The output of the summary functions output the final estimates of parameters, the residual sum of squares, and Ljung-Box Chi-Square Statistics, where applicable.

-## Features

-The module is made by two main classes:

-1. **ControlCharts**: it contains the functions to create the most popular control charts for statistical process control.
-It includes Shewart's control charts for samples (Xbar-R, Xbar-S) and for individuals (I, I-MR), and two popular control charts for small shifts (CUSUM, EWMA).

-2. **Summary**: it contains the functions to output the results of `statsmodels` linear regression and ARIMA models in a user-friendly way and with a layout similar to Minitab.

 ## Installation